ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 Text
 ~~~~

-After implementing ``StringInterpolator``, ``text`` should already have a decently performant interpolation using the default interpolation.
+After implementing ``Interpolator``, ``text`` should already have a decently performant interpolation using the default interpolation.
 As mentioned in *Section 4.2 QualifiedStrings*, ``text`` should provide interpolators that are simply the monomorphized versions of the default interpolator for ``Text``, ``LazyText``, and ``Builder``.

-However, the default interpolator forces primitive types to interpolate via ``String``, which might be inefficient.
-So ``text`` might be interested in providing additional interpolators using a new ``Text.Interpolate`` class providing ``interpolate :: a -> Builder``:
+``text`` would implement ``InterpolatorBuilder Text.Builder`` using builder functions, so it should be fairly performant:

 ::

-    {----- Data.Text.Interpolate.Builder -----}

-    class Interpolate a where
-      interpolate :: a -> Builder

-    interpolateRaw = fromString
-    interpolateValue = interpolate
-    interpolateAppend = mappend
+    instance Interpolator Text where
+      type InterpolatorBuilderFor Text = LazyText.Builder
+      buildInterpolator = LazyText.toStrict .
+LazyText.toLazyText

+    instance Interpolator LazyText.Builder where
+      type InterpolatorBuilderFor LazyText.Builder = LazyText.Builder
-    interpolateEmpty = mempty
+      buildInterpolator = id

+    instance InterpolatorBuilder LazyText.Builder where
-    interpolateFinalize = interpolate
+      interpolateIntegral = LazyText.decimal

-    infixr 6 interpolateAppend

-    {----- Data.Text.Interpolate.Lazy; re-exports everything else from Builder -----}

-    interpolateFinalize = Builder.toLazyText
+      interpolateRealFloat = LazyText.realFloat

-    {----- Data.Text.Interpolate; re-exports everything else from Builder -----}
+    instance Interpolate Text where

-    interpolateFinalize = LazyText.toStrict .
-Builder.toLazyText
+      interpolate = interpolateString .
+Text.unpack

 With this support, users can write the following: